Best Practices & Advice

 - Real people doing interesting and exciting things is particularly sharable.

-- Stories do not have to be long!
+- Stories don’t have to be long.
 Just 2-3 paragraphs is enough.

-- The story’s summary is not unlike a social post: a single sentence to tell the get the whole idea of the story across.
+- The story’s summary is not unlike a social post: a single sentence that gets the whole idea of the story across.

 A website that is consistently updated with good, interesting content means a consistent set of content for your social media.
 Likewise, having a body of website content to point to can help in your social media channel proposal.